Brothers on a Road Less Traveled: Formation and purpose

-In an interview with Warren Olney IV, Wyler explained that the organization's purpose is to help men find peace and fulfillment in their lives; while Wyler states that some men may find peace and fulfillment in a gay identity, he contends that other men with homosexual attractions have found fulfillment in celibacy or in heterosexual relationships.
-Many mental health organizations have criticized conversion therapy; however, Brothers Road "does not identify as an organisation for gay conversion therapy."
+In a 2007 interview, Wyler explained that the organization's purpose is to help men find peace and fulfillment in their lives; while Wyler states that some men may find peace and fulfillment in a gay identity, he contends that other men with homosexual attractions have found fulfillment in celibacy or in heterosexual relationships.
+Many mental health organizations have criticized conversion therapy.
+Though BR seeks to diminish same-sex attractions, it "does not identify as an organisation for gay conversion therapy."
+However, Mathew Shurka--the co-founder of Born Perfect--has asserted that Brothers Road and other groups like it are "repackaging" conversion therapy.
+The Brothers Road website states that BR "especially support[s] ...
+Men who want to explore affirming ways to lessen the distress, intensity, or frequency of any same-sex attractions" and "align their sexual and romantic thoughts, feelings, and behaviors with their own core values".
+Men who try to avoid same-sex relationships and seek opposite-sex ones often do so because of religious beliefs.